rcmdnk/ec2/README.md

 Subcommands:

+images
+instances
+launch
+list
 * Instance management:
-  * list: List up instances.
+  * instances: List up instances.
+  * list: Alias of instances.
-  * ls: Alias of list
+  * ls: Alias of instances.
   * start: Start instances.
   * stop: Stop instances.
   * launch: Launch a new instance.
+      * If `spot_isntance` is 1, a persistent type spot instance is launched to allow start/stop it.
   * terminate: Terminate instances.
+      * If the instance's lifecycle is `spot`, the spot instance request is also canceled.
   * rm: Alias of terminate.
 * Connection helper:
   * ssh: Connect to an instance with mosh.
   * mosh: Connect to an instance with mosh.
 * Image (AMI) managemen:t
   * images: List up images (AMI).
-  * new_image: Create new image from an instance.
+  * new_image: Create a new image from an instance.
   * rm_image: Deregister AMI and delete the associated snapshot.
 * Template management:
   * templates: List up launch templates.
-  * new_template: Create new template version from an existing template with new AMI.
+  * new_template: Create a new template version from an existing template with a new AMI.
 * Others:
   * types: Show instance types.
   * help: Show help.

 ## AWS CLI Profile

-If you want to use a profile other than default,
+If you want to use a profile other than the default,
 set:

     export AWS_PROFILE=xxx